List of crewed Mars mission plans

 Artist's conception of a human mission on the surface of Mars.
 1989 painting by Les Bossinas of NASA's Lewis Research Center.

 A Space Launch System design in the 2010s.
 This rocket is envisioned as the launch vehicle for some of the latest NASA speculative long-term plans for Mars concepts.

 This list of crewed Mars mission plans is a listing of concept studies for a crewed mission to Mars during the 20th and 21st centuries.
-It is limited to studies done with engineering and scientific knowledge about the capabilities of then current technology, typically for high-budget space agencies like NASA.
+It is limited to studies done with engineering and scientific knowledge about the capabilities of current/latest technology then, typically for high-budget space agencies like NASA.
 Mission profiles include crewed flybys, crewed landers, or other types of Mars system encounter strategies.

 Concepts

 Many mission concepts for expeditions to Mars have been proposed since the late 20th century, and they have had to take into account Mars' unique properties.
-The timing of these missions rely on Earth's and Mars' orbits: every 26 Earth months, the Earth-to-Mars transfer energy reaches a minimum, so missions typically coincide with one of these windows Also of note, the Mariner 4 Mars flyby in 1965 provided radically more accurate data about the planet; a surface atmospheric pressure of about 1% of Earth's and daytime temperatures of −100 degrees Celsius (−148 degrees Fahrenheit) were estimated.
+The timing of these missions rely on Earth's and Mars' orbits: every 26 Earth months, the Earth-to-Mars transfer energy reaches a minimum, so missions typically coincide with one of these windows Notably, the Mariner 4 Mars flyby in 1965 provided radically more accurate data about the planet: a surface atmospheric pressure of about 1% of Earth's and daytime temperatures of −100 degrees Celsius (−148 degrees Fahrenheit) were estimated.
 No significant magnetic field or Martian radiation belts were detected.
 The new data meant redesigns for planned Martian landers, and showed life would have a more difficult time surviving there than previously anticipated.
 Later NASA probes in the 1970s, 1980s, and 1990s confirmed the findings about Mars environmental conditions.

 The first engineering analysis of a crewed mission to Mars was made by Wernher von Braun in 1948.
 It was originally published as Das Marsprojekt in West Germany in 1952, and as The Mars Project in English in the United States in 1953.
 Von Braun's Mars "flotilla" included ten 4,000-ton ships with 70 crew members.
 The expected launch year was 1965.